All USA regions are overseen by AASTO (American Association of State Highway and Transportation Officials)

 Region 4 WASHTO (Western Association of State Highway Transportation Officials)

-The WASHTO region operates seamlessly for the most part for regional permitting and multi-state permitting of over size and heavy haul loads.
+The WASHTO region operates seamlessly for the most part for regional permitting and multi-state permitting of oversize and heavy haul loads.
 As long as you are within the maximum limits as well as restriction below you will have no problem in obtaining your multi-state or regional heavy haul or over dimensional load permit.

 Maximum weight: The maximum overall weight allowed is 600 pounds per inch of tire width or 21,500 pounds per single axle.
 43,000 pounds per tandem axles and 53,000 pounds per triedem axle configurations with a wheelbase that is no less than 8 feet but no more than 13 feet.
 160,000 pounds gross weight maximum.